Access Bank Ghana Plc: Access Bank Group

 Access Bank Ghana is a subsidiary and component of the Access Bank Group, a financial services conglomerate with headquarters in Nigeria and subsidiaries in the Democratic Republic of the Congo, Gambia, Ghana, Kenya, Nigeria, Rwanda, Sierra Leone, Zambia and the United Kingdom.
 The group also maintains representative offices in China, India, United Arab Emirates and Lebanon.
 As of 31 March 2020, Access Bank Group was a large pan-African financial services organization with assets in excess of ₦7.28 trillion (US$18.82 billion).

 Ownership

-The shares of stock of Access Bank Ghana are listed of the Ghana Stock Exchange where they trade under the symbol: ACCESS'.
+The shares of stock of Access Bank Ghana are listed of the Ghana Stock Exchange where they trade under the symbol: ACCESS.
 The table below illustrates the shareholding in the company, as of 31 October 2017.

 History

-Access Bank Ghana became operational in 2009, with base capital of GHS:80 million.
+Access Bank Ghana became operational in 2009, with base capital of GH¢80 million.
 In March 2017, Access Bank Group completed an initial public offering (IPO) for its Ghana subsidiary, raising $6 million by selling a 6 percent stake.

 In September 2022, Access Bank Ghana became the title sponsor of the Ghana Division One League (renaming the league as the Access Bank Division One League) as well as the official banking partner of the Ghana Football Association in a USD250,000 one-year deal.
+In November 2023, the title sponsorship was extended for three more seasons in a USD270,000 per season deal.